 Foreign exchange contracts are revalued at each closing at their market value.
 The generated exchange rate profit or loss is recorded in the "Other net financial income/(charges) account in the consolidated income statement.

 The valuation techniques used are mainly based on spot rates, forward rates and interest rate curves.

-At the end of December 2017, the group held USD 3.0 million in forward exchange contracts.
-The conditions of this contract is as follows:
+At the end of December 2018, the group had no outstanding forward exchange contracts.